Contact force

 Contact force example - picking

 As a small girl picks a ball from the floor, she exerts force using her hand.
 The action of picking involves direct physical contact between her hand and the ball.
 This contact leads to the emergence of a contact force between the two objects – the ball and her hand.
-Contact forces, as exemplified here, arise when two objects come into direct contact, causing force to be applied through their physical interaction, as demonstrated during the process of picking up the ball.
+Contact forces, as exemplified here, arise when two objects – in this case, the hand and the ball – come into direct physical contact, leading to the application of force through their interaction during the process of picking up the ball.

 Types